strontic/strontic.github.io/xcyclopedia/library/takeown.exe-3B62EF3A7FFB847A5DE4C4C0606C9C06.md

 ## Possible Misuse

 *The following table contains possible examples of `takeown.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `takeown.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --